 - Two Dimension U-Print SE Plus's - Stratasys Uprint SE Plus

 - Object30 Pro/Polymer Printer - Stratasys - Object30 Pro

 - Three XYZ Davinci 3D Printers - XYZ Davinic 1.0

 - Seven Maker Bot 5th Generation 3D Printers - MakeBot 5th Gen

 We also have a Dimension BST 768 Rapid Prototype (ABS Plastic) 3D Printer.

 Sample parts produced by the BST

-Both the Dimension and ProJet 3D Printers produce fully functional 3D prototypes that allow for:
+All of 3D printers produce fully functional 3D prototypes that allow for:

 - Product cost reduction